ragdolldynamics/ragdoll-maya/docs/pages/tutorials/bouncing_ball.md

 If you are new to animation or in a neighbouring field such as modeling or lighting, it might seem silly to consider such a trivial task for simulation.
 But as the more seasoned animator knows, getting the trajectory of any free-flying object right is *incredibly* hard.
 It can mean the difference between a believable character, and a character that looks like Earths gravity varies for the duration of a single jump, or one that appears to be on a different planet altogether.

-With that in mind, althoguh a single ball bouncing on a flat plane may *seem* trivial, it can be enough to challenge even the most senior of animators.
+With that in mind, although a single ball bouncing on a flat plane may *seem* trivial, it can be enough to challenge even the most senior of animators.

 <br>